(This page revised June 22, 2012)

 The Vacumatic filler mechanism consists of a spring-loaded plunger whose end is attached to the end of a sac-like rubber diaphragm.
 Depressing the plunger distends the diaphragm to expel air from the pen, and releasing the plunger sucks ink directly into the pen’s barrel.
 This design gives the pen a very large ink capacity.
 A technical explanation and cutaway illustrations of the filler are in Anatomy of a Fountain Pen II: The Parker Vacumatic.

 The Lockdown Filler: The earliest filler design uses a plunger made of a metal tube with a gold-plated brass end piece.
 (Most pens have aluminum tubes, but some of the earlier ones have chrome-plated steel.)
 Two lengthwise slots are cut into the tube; each slot has a notch at the outward end.
-Pegs inside the filler ride in the slots to keep the plunger from twisting.
+A small metal strip inside the filler rides in the slots to hold the plunger in place, and it also keeps the plunger from twisting.
 This filler model is referred to as a “Lockdown” filler.
-When the plunger is depressed and turned slightly, the pegs lock into the notches to hold the plunger down.
+When the plunger is depressed and turned slightly, the strip locks into the notches to hold the plunger down.
 A short blind cap screws onto the end of the barrel to conceal and protect the plunger.

 |